yaowang-space/yaowang-space/README.md

 ### Hi！！！
 I'm a master student of China University of Geosciences, Beijing.
 Nice to meet you .

-🏔 Geology | 🔢 Mathematics | 💻 Information Science
+🏔 Geology | 🔢 Mathematics | ⚛️ Geochronology
 <!--
 **